Fusion-Power-Plant-Framework/bluemira/CONTRIBUTING.md

     If only a few methods are used from these types of modules directly importing the method is preferred.
 * Formatting of imports is automatically organised by `isort` and `black`. `isort` organises imports into three sections; builtin modules, external modules and internal modules.

-All of the above mean that this is bad:
+All of the above means that this is bad:

 ```python